 Safety and Regulation

 Osteopaths are regulated by the General Osteopathic Council (GOsC).
-It is against the law to call yourself an osteopath unless you are qualified and registered with the GOsC.
-The minimum qualification for an osteopath is completion of a four or five year degree, which includes at least 1000 hours of supervised clinical practice.
+In the UK is is against the law to practise as an Osteopath unless you are qualified and registered with the GOsC.
+The minimum qualification for an Osteopath is completion of a four or five year degree, which includes at least 1000 hours of supervised clinical practice.
 Many osteopaths qualify with a masters degree.
 They must then continue to update and expand their knowledge by logging a minimum of 30 hours per year of continuing professional development.
 The GOsC can remove an osteopath from the register if they fail to maintain a strict code of professional practice.
 You can check whether an osteopath is registered by visiting the GOsC website. (www.osteopathy.org.uk)

 Osteopathy is very safe.
 It is estimated that between 1 in 50,000 and 1 in 100,000 patients will suffer a reaction to osteopathic treatment that is serious enough to require further medical treatment or does not resolve within 48 hours.

 Conditions treated by osteopaths

-Although osteopaths are well known for treating back pain, the practice of osteopathy can help relieve the symptoms of a wide range of conditions, including sports and other musculo-skeletal injuries, neuromuscular conditions, some digestive conditions, headaches and sleep problems.
+Although Osteopaths are well known for treating back pain, Osteopathy can help relieve the symptoms of a wide range of conditions, including sports and other musculo-skeletal injuries, arthritis, neuromuscular conditions, some digestive conditions, headaches and sleep problems.